b2ns/libshell/doc/String.md

 #### String_stripStart

-> remove the match pattern from the start
+> remove the match pattern from the beginning

 - **string** \<*string*\>
 - **pattern** \<*string*\>